Tuesday, December 30, 2008

 In Acts 16 beginning with verse 7 we read;

-When they came to the border of Mysia, they tried to enter Bithynia, but the Spirit of Jesus would not allow them to.
 So they passed by Mysia and went down to Troas.
 During the night Paul had a vision of a man of Macedonia standing and begging him, “Come over to Macedonia and help us.”
 After Paul had seen the vision, we got ready at once to leave for Macedonia, concluding that God had called us to preach the gospel to them.
 NIV

 This is fascinating to me.
 "The Spirit of Jesus would not allow them to" move on to where they planned to go in their journey to preach the gospel.
 The passage doesn't tell us how God closed the door or what specifically He did to impress upon Paul that he was not to go into Mysia.
 What might have been the range of emotions Paul went through after hearing this from the Spirit?
 Wow!
 He had to be disappointed big time.